pivotal/docs-tap/install.md

     local_dns:
     ```
-    Where `TANZU-NET-USER` and `TANZU-NET-PASSWORD` are your credentials for Tanzu Network.

     In Tanzu Kubernetes Grid environments, Contour packages that are already been present might conflict
     with the Cloud Native Runtimes installation.